Share your story

-Act 39, Vermont Patient Choice and Control at the End of Life Act has been in effect since May 2013.
-The sunset provision on certain patient safeguards was removed by S.108 (Act 27) in May 2015.
+The Vermont Patient Choice and Control at End of Life Act, or Act 39, has been in effect since May 20, 2013.